 The BSU Women's Club views education as an important philanthropy.
-Our members actively give their time and effort to fund scholarships for non-traditional students at Ball State University.
+Our members actively give their time and effort to fund scholarships for nontraditional students at Ball State University.

 Scholarship consideration is based on scholastic ability, industry, integrity, financial need, and the promise of being enabled by continuing education to become a leading citizen in the community, state, and nation.